coleenquadros/configuration/docs/app-sre/design-docs/change-types.md

 We introduce a schema `/app-interface/change-type-1.yml` that describes document change selection on a datafile schema.
 Change types can be defined not only on datafiles but also on structured resource files that follow a schema.

-Following the `provider-pattern`, multiple mechanisms to detect valid change can be implemented. `jsonpath` will be the first supported selection mechanism.
+Following the [provider-pattern](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/docs/app-interface/qontract-reconcile-patterns.md#the-provider-pattern), multiple mechanisms to detect valid change can be implemented. `jsonpath` will be the first supported selection mechanism.
 Others like graphql queries, Rego expression etc. can be added if required.

 This is a schema change proposal that covers the `jsonpath` selection mechanism.